Uthman: Appearance and character

 The historian al-Tabari notes that Uthman was of medium height, strong-boned and broad-shouldered and walked in a bowlegged manner.
 He is said to have had large limbs, with fleshy shins and long, hairy forearms.
 Though commonly described as having been very handsome with a fair complexion, when viewed up close, light scars from a childhood bout of smallpox were said to have been evident on his face.
 He had a full reddish-brown beard to which he applied saffron and thick curly hair which grew past his ears, though receded at the front.
 His teeth were bound with gold wire, with the front ones being noted as being particularly fine.

 Unlike his predecessor Umar, Uthman was not a skilled orator, having grown tongue-tied during his first address as caliph.
 He remained somewhat apart from the other close Sahaba, having been an elegant, educated and cultured merchant-prince standing out among his poorer compatriots.
 This was a trait which had been acknowledged by Muhammad.
-One story relates that Aisha, having noted that Muhammad reclined comfortably and spoke casually with Abu Bakr and Umar, asked him why when he addressed Uthman, he chose to gather his clothing neatly and assume a formal manner.
+One story relates that A'isha, having noted that Muhammad reclined comfortably and spoke casually with Abu Bakr and Umar, asked him why when he addressed Uthman, he chose to gather his clothing neatly and assume a formal manner.
 Muhammad replied that "Uthman is modest and shy and if l had been informal with him, he would not have said what he had come here to say".

 Uthman was a family man who led a simple life even after becoming the caliph, despite the fact that his flourishing family business had made him rich.
-Prior caliphs had been paid for their services from the bayt al-mal, the public treasury, but the independently wealthy Uthman never took a salary.
+Prior caliphs had been paid for their services from the Bayt al-Mal, the public treasury, but the independently wealthy Uthman never took a salary.
 As a way of taking care of Muhammad's wives, he doubled their allowances.
-Uthman was not completely plain and simple, however, he built a palace for himself in Medina, known as Al-Zawar, with a notable feature being doors of precious wood.
-Although Uthman paid for the palace with his own money, Shia Muslims considered it his first step towards ruling like a king.
+Uthman was not completely plain, however, he built a palace for himself in Medina, known as Al-Zawar, with a notable feature being doors of precious wood.
+Although Uthman paid for the palace with his own money, Shias considered it his first step towards ruling like a king.

-According to Al-Nuwayri, who lived in the 13th century, it was asked of Uthman why he did not drink wine during the Age of Ignorance, when there was no objection to this practice (before the revelation of Islam).
+According to al-Nuwayri, who lived in the 13th century, it was asked of Uthman why he did not drink wine during the Age of Ignorance, when there was no objection to this practice (before the revelation of Islam).
 He replied: "I saw that it made the intellect flee in its entirety, and I've never known of something to do this and then return in its entirety."